 Even better, most "tricks" that we can teach our dogs to perform also tap into some of their favourite dog behaviours, like retrieving, chasing, and tugging.

 Your dog barks too much?
-Get him out to run and play more to burn off some of that nervous energy.
+Could be boredom.
+Could be anxiety.
+Could be over-excitement.
+Solution?
+Get them out to run and play more!

 Your dog jumps on people?
-Get him out to run and play and when he’s so exhausted that he can't possibly lift a paw, it's the perfect time to practice meeting people.
+Get them out to run and play and when they're so exhausted that they can't possibly lift a paw, it's the perfect time to practice meeting people.

-That's always the first step, whatever comes after, and at Wag the Dog, we will help you get there.
+That's always the first step, whatever comes after.